jgauffin/Griffin.Data/docs/Configuration/ReadMe.md

 }
 ```

-To avoid a lot if simple configurations you can simply call `MapRemaningProperties()`:
+To avoid a lot of simple configurations you can simply call `MapRemaningProperties()`:

 ```csharp
 internal class UserMapping : IEntityConfigurator<User>